How to play casino dice games

 6/8 focus: Place 6 and/or 8 (they roll often); while not as efficient as odds, they’re easy to manage.

 Finally, remember craps is still a luck game.
 Strategy helps you choose lower-edge bets and manage variance—it doesn’t flip the math long-term.
-Before hitting a live table, practice your routines with a craps game online to build confidence.
+Before hitting a live table, practice your routines with online craps to build confidence.

 Sic Bo: quick outcomes, wide edges